robstave/angular2-training/session-four/page1.md

 ```html
 <div class="form-group" [ngClass]="{ 'has-error' : (phone.invalid  && !phone.pristine) }">
 ```
-This is bootstrap specific and adds a wrapper class to the input if there is an error.
+'has-error' is bootstrap specific and adds a wrapper class to the input if there is an error.

 ```html
         <div *ngIf="phone.dirty">